DanteLore/dantelore/content/posts/predicting-mot-pass-rates-with-spark-mllib.md

 # Machine Learning:  Predicting pass rate
 Spark's MLlib codes with all sorts of machine learning algorithms for predicting and classifying (mainly the latter) data.
 I looked at decision trees, random forests and neural networks for this.
 The idea was to turn some properties of a vehicle such as age, mileage, manufacturer, model, fuel type and so on into a pass/fail prediction.

-<strong>It didn't work!</strong> Yes, sorry, that's right, it's not really possible to predict a straight pass or fail.
+**It didn't work!** Yes, sorry, that's right, it's not really possible to predict a straight pass or fail.
 Even in the worst case, the first-test pass rate for all different classes of car is over 50%.
 Machine learning techniques being as they are, this means that the simplest solution for any predictive model is simply to predict a pass every time.

 This happened with all three techniques - neural nets, decision trees and random forests all "learned" to predict a pass every time, giving them a 50-60-ish% accuracy.
 Darn it!
 ## Predicting Pass Probability Classes